Skip to main content...

 Tokyo Night tokyo-night Deep blue-black dark theme inspired by Tokyo Night

 Never hardcode a hex color value in CSS or HTML.
 Always reference a CSS variable.
-If the color you need is not yet in the palette, add it to all six theme blocks first (see Adding New Colors below).
+If the color you need is not yet in the palette, add it to all twenty theme blocks first (see Adding New Colors below).

 Color Palette